Unicorn Woven Tapestry of Desire

 The unicorn is the purest of animals that walk the earth in his solitary and mysterious fashion, showing acts of kindness and selflessness, as he can cure poison with his horn.
 He is sought after by many for these powers.
 The fair lady is the only one who can tame the fierce and magical unicorn.
 The unicorn loves his fair maiden and would fight to the death for her safety and well being.

-Unicorn Tapestry, To My Soul Desire is woven in France, 50% wool and cotton blend, fully lined with sleeve for rod, dry clean.
+Unicorn Tapestry, To My Soul Desire is woven in France, 50% wool and cotton blend, fully lined with sleeve for rod.

-44 inches wide by 34 inches high - 4 pounds
+44 inches wide by 34 inches tall - 4 pounds

-58 inches wide by 44 inches high - 5 pounds
+58 inches wide by 44 inches tall - 5 pounds

-78 inches wide by 58 inches high - 6 pounds
+78 inches wide by 58 inches tall - 6 pounds

 Woven In: Woven in France